 This policy is a living document, subject to full annual review but also amended where necessary during the year in response to developments in the school and local area.
-We have read the DfE 'Get help with remote education' guidance at safepolicies.lgfl.net before reissuing our school policies for online safety, safeguarding and AUPs and reviewing what needs changing in the light of potential closure, remote learning and alternative arrangements at school.
+We have read the guidance at safepolicies.lgfl.net before reissuing our school policies for online safety, safeguarding and AUPs and reviewing what needs changing.
 Although many aspects will be informed by legislation and regulations, we have involved staff, governors, pupils and parents in writing and reviewing the policy (KCSIE stresses making use of teachers' day-to-day experience on the ground).
 This helps ensure all stakeholders understand the rules that are in place and why, and that the policy affects day-to-day practice.
-Pupils will design a version in language their peers understand and help us to audit compliance.
-Acceptable Use Policies for different stakeholders help with this - we ensure these are reviewed alongside this overarching policy.
 Any changes to this policy should be immediately disseminated to all the above stakeholders.